Watch: Children sit on moving car roofs, hang out of windows; Dubai Police issue warning

 People all around the world will welcome the year of the dragon on Saturday, February 10

-The weather is fine and it’s good to put the car window down and feel the wind rush by as you drive.
-But it’s a different story when you stick out your head or any part of your body while on the go.

-This is a road safety violation that can get a motorist Dh2,000 fine, 23 black points, and the vehicle can be impounded for 60 days.
-On top of that, the owner must shell out another Dh50,000 to get the impounded vehicle release, Dubai Police warned in a video they shared on Friday.
+Dubai Police have again warned motorists that dangerous practices like sticking out one’s head or exposing any part of body out the window; standing out of the sunroof, and sitting on the roof while a vehicle is moving, will incur a fine, black points, with the vehicle being impounded for for a certain period.

+The authority shared a video on Friday which showed children sitting on moving car roofs as well as hanging out of windows.

-Dubai Police noted five injuries were recorded last year resulting from individuals falling from moving vehicles.
+Dubai Police revealed that five injuries were recorded last year resulting from individuals falling from moving vehicles.
 A total of 1,183 violations were registered and 707 vehicles were impounded after drivers were caught driving “in a manner endangering their own lives and the lives of others.”

+The authority said that drivers will be fined Dh2,000 fine, 23 black points, and the vehicle can be impounded for 60 days.
+On top of that, the owner must shell out another Dh50,000 to get the impounded vehicle release.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Major General Saif Muhair Al Mazrouei, director of the General Department of Traffic at Dubai Police, said dangerous practices include “sticking out one’s head or exposing any part of body out the window; standing out of the sunroof, and sitting on the roof while a vehicle is moving.”
+Major General Saif Muhair Al Mazrouei, director of the General Department of Traffic at Dubai Police, said that many road accidents are preventable “if only motorists, passengers and pedestrians will comply with traffic laws and regulations.”

 Watch the video below: